- GND - Common power/logic ground.

 - 3V - this is the output from the 3.3V regulator.
 The regulator can supply 500mA peak but half of that is drawn by the ESP32, and it's a fairly power-hungry chip.
 So if you need a ton of power for stuff like LEDs, motors, etc. Use the USB or BAT pins, and an additional regulator

 To keep transfers speedy, we use SPI not UART Serial.
-Serial is too slow and hard to synchronize.
+UART is too slow and hard to synchronize.
 This uses more pins but the experience is much better!

 Classic SPI Pins: